 Shares are traded on exchanges such as the London Stock Exchange.
 The total value of all the shares issued by a company is known as its market capitalisation – in other words, how much it is worth.

 You can invest directly in one company, but for many the favoured way to invest in equities is through a fund managed by an investment manager through their pension or ISA.
-Such funds usually invest in hundreds, or even thousands, of different companies, which helps spreads the risk.
+Such funds usually invest in hundreds, or even thousands, of different companies, which helps spread the risk.

 The perceived benefit of equities is that they have historically delivered good returns over the longer term, keeping pace with inflation and providing some extra returns, and so growth in capital, on top.
 Some shares also pay high dividends.
 If sustainable, these are – like fixed income investments - a good match for known income needs.